TwiN/super-assert/README.md

 SuperAssert.isTrue(username == null || username.length == 0, "...");
 ```

-In fact, SuperAssert shines even more when you want to give even more details to each specific error cases:
+In fact, SuperAssert shines even more when you want to give more details to each specific error cases:

 ```java
 SuperAssert.notNull(username, "Your username cannot be null");